Ramsey Street Rapist pleads guilty to 24 charges of rape, faces a maximum 339 months behind bars

 FAYETTEVILLE, N.C.
-(WTVD) -- North Carolina man, Darnold Bowden, has pleaded guilty to 24 charges in a string of rapes committed a decade ago, and faces a maximum 339 months behind bars.
+(WTVD) -- Darold Wayne Bowden, who was dubbed the Ramsey Street rapist, pled guilty to 24 charges in a string of rapes committed a decade ago.

+Cumberland County District Attorney Billy West called this the start of justice for the victims and their families.

+Five victims shared emotional accounts of the trauma they've experienced through the years.
+They have lived with shame, anger and in fear.

+"What one of the victims said when they said they went from being a victim today to a survivor.
+That was powerful," West said.
+"I'm glad they didn't have to be victimized again going through a long trial and having to be traumatized reliving every moment.
+To be able to speak today, they are so courageous and an inspiration to many.
+They are survivors not victims.
+Very happy to see that come across today."

 Investigators connected the 47-year-old to the crimes using genetic genealogy testing.
-He was arrested for the crimes back in 2018.
+He was arrested in connection to the crimes in 2018.

 Investigators said they were able to identify Bowden using the same technology credited with cracking the Golden State Killer case.